marcelm/cutadapt/doc/guide.rst

     ADAPTERSOMETHING

 Then the sequence will be empty after trimming.
-Note that, by default, empty reads are not discarded and will appear in the output.
+By default, empty reads are kept and will appear in the output.

 .. _five-prime-adapters: